neterial-cloud/docs/Guides/deploy-your-first-app.md

 >welcome to my web app!

-**Note:** It can take several minutes for the application to become availabl
+**Note:** It can take several minutes for the application to become available.

 If you see the webpage, that means everything is working correctly and the application has been deployed successfully.